-p.133 For lexicographical matters generally, see Robert Burchfield: The English Language (Oxford, 1985).
+p.
+136 For lexicographical matters generally, see Robert Burchfield: The English Language (Oxford, 1985).
 An even fuller treatment is by Sidney I. Landau: Dictionaries (New York, 1984).

-p.13-5 For the story of the Dictionary, see "Storming the Main Gate" in Walter Jackson Bate: Samuel Johnson (London, 1978; San Diego, 1977).
-The significant Scottish contribution to Johnson's Dictionary was echoed in the making of the Oxford English Dictionary which was two-thirds edited by Scotsmen, Sir James Murray and Sir William Craigie.
-The p.136 The Preface to the Dictionary is reproduced in W. F. Bolton, op cit.

-Scottish tradition of dictionary-making goes back to 1808 when Dr John Jamieson produced his Etymological Dictionary of the Scottish Language, but despite this richness of lexicographical record the Scots language itself languishes and in 1986 The Dictionary of the Older Scottish Tongue is still awaiting completion.
+pp. 136-8 For the story of the Dictionary, see 'Storming the Main Gate' in Walter Jackson Bate: Samuel Johnson (London, 1978; San Diego, 1977).
+The significant Scottish contribution to Johnson's Dictionary was echoed in the making of the Oxford English Dictionary, which was two-thirds edited by Scotsmen, Sir James Murray and Sir William Craigie.
+The Scottish tradition of dictionary-making goes back to 1808, when Dr John Jamieson produced his Etymological Dictonary of the Scottish Language, but despite this richness of lexicographical record the Scots language itself languishes and The Dictionary of the Older Scottish Tongue is still awaiting completion.